A2 simplified edition of The Rainbow

 To facilitate linguistic accessibility, this edition provides the text in varied CEFR levels ranging from A2 to C2.
 By distilling Lawrence’s intricate prose into tiered versions, we offer learners a sophisticated yet manageable gateway to engage with the author’s thematic depth and stylistic nuance, thereby enhancing literary appreciation alongside communicative proficiency.

-The Brangwens had lived for generations on the Marsh Farm, in the meadows where the Erewash river moved slowly through alder trees, separating Derbyshire from Nottinghamshire.
-Two miles away, a church tower stood on a hill, with the houses of the small country…
+The Brangwen family lived for a long time on the Marsh Farm.
+They lived in the green fields where the Erewash River moved slowly past trees.
+The river divided the land of Derbyshire from Nottinghamshire.
+Two miles away, a church tower stood on a hill.
+The smal…